Survivor Benefit Plan (SBP)

 $500 x .55 = $275

-A surviving Spouse can receive RCSBP benefits for life, but remarriage before age 55 suspends eligibility to receive benefits.
+A surviving spouse can receive RCSBP benefits for life, but remarriage before age 55 suspends eligibility to receive benefits.
 If such marriage later ends by death or divorce, eligibility is restored.

-Integration with Dependency and Indemnity Compensation (DIC): Surviving Spouses and minor children of surviving Spouses and minor children of Service members and retirees whose deaths are determined to be service-connected by the Department of Veterans Affairs (VA) are entitled to tax-free compensation from the VA.
+Integration with Dependency and Indemnity Compensation (DIC): Surviving spouses and minor children of surviving spouses and minor children of service members and retirees whose deaths are determined to be service-connected by the Department of Veterans Affairs (VA) are entitled to tax-free compensation from the VA.
 This benefit is called Dependency and Indemnity Compensation (DIC).
 The Spouse RCSBP annuity is no longer impacted by DIC.
-A Spouse eligible for both will receive both in full.
+A spouse eligible for both will receive both in full.

-Spouse-and- Child(ren): The Spouse is the primary beneficiary.
-Benefits pass on to eligible children only if the surviving Spouse dies or remarries before age 55.
+Spouse-and-Child(ren): The spouse is the primary beneficiary.
+Benefits pass on to eligible children only if the surviving spouse dies or remarries before age 55.

 Child(ren) Only: Eligible children are the beneficiaries.
 Benefits are divided equally among all eligible children.
 If the RCSBP annuity is divided among multiple children, as each child ages beyond the eligibility limit or marry, whichever comes first, the annuity is reapportioned among the remaining eligible children.
-Ultimately, one child ends up receiving the entire annuity, which then terminates when that child reaches the eligibility limit or marries, whichever comes first.
-Eligible children include natural children, adopted children, stepchildren, and foster children who lived with the Service member in a normal parent-child relationship.
+Ultimately, one child ends up receiving the entire annuity, which then terminates when that child reaches the age eligibility limit or marries, whichever comes first.
+Eligible children include natural children, adopted children, stepchildren, and foster children who lived with the service member in a parent-child relationship.
 Children may receive RCSBP benefits until age 18, or age 22 if enrolled full-time in high school, college, vocational or technical school, or another recognized educational institution as long as they remain unmarried.
 An exception is that if a child reaches age 22 while in school, and their birthday is before July 1 or after August 31 of a calendar year, eligibility continues until the earlier of the child's cessation of full-time studies or the 1st day of July following that birthday.
 A child who becomes incapable of self-support due to a physical or mental disability before age 18, or before age 22 while a full-time student, may receive benefits for life, as long as they remain unmarried.
-Prior to electing RCSBP coverage for an incapacitated child, the Service member should research the effect of the RCSBP income on other benefits to which the incapacitated child may be eligible under state or local welfare or support programs.
+Prior to electing RCSBP coverage for an incapacitated child, the service member should research the effect of the RCSBP income on other benefits to which the incapacitated child may be eligible under state or local welfare or support programs.
 An irrevocable election to pay the RCSBP annuity for an incapacitated child to a special needs trust set up for the benefit of the child may be made at any time.

-Former Spouse: A Service member may name a former Spouse as beneficiary upon receipt of NOE, which can be done either voluntarily, in compliance with a court order, or written agreement.
-After NOE, a former Spouse can be named as beneficiary only if the former Spouse had been an eligible Spouse beneficiary.
-To do so, the Service member must change the Spouse election to a former Spouse election within one year of the date of divorce using the DD Form 2656-6, SBP Election Change Certificate and DD Form 2656-1, SBP Election Statement for former Spouse coverage, with a copy of the divorce decree and any other court order awarding RCSBP/SBP.
-To ensure that a court-ordered election is carried out, a former Spouse has a one-year period from the date of the first court order awarding RCSBP/SBP to request that a former Spouse election be deemed by submitting DD Form 2656-10, SBP/RCSBP Request for Deemed Election.
+Former Spouse: A service member may name a former spouse as beneficiary upon receipt of NOE, which can be done either voluntarily, in compliance with a court order, or written agreement.
+After NOE, a former spouse can be named as beneficiary only if the former spouse had been an eligible spouse beneficiary.
+To do so, the service member must change the Spouse RCSBP election to a former spouse election within one year of the date of divorce using the DD Form 2656-6, SBP Election Change Certificate and DD Form 2656-1SBP Election Statement for Former Spouse coverage, with a copy of the divorce decree and any other court order awarding RCSBP/SBP.
+To ensure that a court-ordered election is carried out, a former spouse has a one-year period from the date of the first court order awarding RCSBP/SBP to request that a Former Spouse SBP election be deemed by submitting DD Form 2656-10, SBP/RCSBP Request for Deemed Election.

-Former Spouse-and-Child(ren): This is identical to the Spouse and children option in costs and benefits, except that only the Service member’s children of the marriage to the former Spouse may be named as beneficiaries.
-This is true even if the child had been a beneficiary under a previous child(ren) only or Spouse and child(ren) election if the children were not adopted by the former Spouse.
+Former Spouse-and-Child(ren): This is identical to the Spouse and Children RCSBP category in costs and benefits, except that only the service member’s children of the marriage to the former spouse may be named as beneficiaries.
+This is true even if the child had been a beneficiary under a previous Child(ren) Only or Spouse and Child(ren) RCSBP election if the children were not adopted by the service member.

-Insurable Interest: A Service member who is unmarried and has no children at time of NOE can elect coverage for a person who has an insurable financial interest in the Service member’s continuing life.
-An insurable interest is presumed for all Family members related more closely than a cousin (parents, stepparents, grandparents, grandchildren, aunts and uncles, brothers and sisters, half-brothers and half-sisters, and non-dependent children).
-Burial FlagDocumentation of a financial interest is required for all other beneficiaries.
-This option may be cancelled at any time or changed to cover a Spouse or child later within one year of acquiring them.
-Upon the death of an insurable interest beneficiary, the Service member may elect a new insurable interest beneficiary within 180 days of the previous beneficiary's death.
+Insurable Interest: A service member who is unmarried and has no children at time of NOE can elect coverage for a person who has an insurable financial interest in the service member’s continuing life.
+An insurable interest is presumed for all family members related more Burial Flagclosely than a cousin (parents, stepparents, grandparents, grandchildren, aunts and uncles, brothers and sisters, half-brothers and half-sisters, and non-dependent children).
+Documentation of a financial interest is required for all other beneficiaries.
+This option may be cancelled at any time or changed to cover a spouse or child later within one year of acquiring them.
+Upon the death of an insurable interest beneficiary, the service member may elect a new insurable interest beneficiary within 180 days of the previous beneficiary's death.
 If a new insurable interest beneficiary is elected, premiums will be paid for the entire 180-day period and the difference of additional premiums all the way back to initial election.

 Continuing Eligibility:

-Surviving Spouses and former Spouses are eligible to receive RCSBP benefits for life.
-Eligibility is suspended if a surviving Spouse or former Spouse remarries before age 55, but eligibility is restored if that marriage ends by death or divorce.
+Surviving spouses and former spouses are eligible to receive RCSBP benefits for life.
+Eligibility is suspended if a surviving spouse or former spouse remarries before age 55, but eligibility is restored if that marriage ends by death or divorce.

 Unmarried surviving children may receive RCSBP benefits until age 18, or age 22 if enrolled full-time in high school, college, vocational or technical school, or another recognized educational institution as long as they remain unmarried.
 An exception is that if a child reaches age 22 while in school, and their birthday is before July 1 or after August 31 of a calendar year, eligibility continues until the earlier of the child's cessation of full-time studies or the 1st day of July following that birthday.
 A child who becomes incapable of self-support due to a physical or mental disability before age 18, or before age 22 while a full-time student, may receive benefits for life, as long as they remain unmarried.